msakenis/Order-Management-VUE/README.md

 1. Click on "Add new order" and create your first order!

-You can to add and edit the following information :
+You can add and edit the following information :

 - Order Date(by default always today, but you can change to any);
 - Order no. (Automatically generated unique six symbol number by the system);